-According to the census report 2011, the large percent of Indian population belongs to Hindu religion (approximately 81% of total population).
-Other important religions of India are Muslim (13.5%), Christians (2.2%), Sikhs (1.8%) and Buddhist (0.7%).
+According to the census report 2011, the large per cent of Indian population belongs to Hindu religion (approximately 79.80% of total population).
+Other important religions of India are Muslim (14.23%), Christians (2.30%), Sikhs (1.72%), Buddhist (0.70%) and Jain (0.37%).
 These religion groups are divided into several castes and sub-castes.
 Among them Hindu, Christian and Muslim Caste System are vital in Indian democracy.

 Caste system is an activity by which we decide the rank of a person in society.
 So, it creates differences in people relationship.
 The people of each caste have professional limits which decide what profession can be done for a particular person.
 Each caste members can have social relations only with its caste members.
 Religiously this includes marriage and even eating only with caste members.

 Hinduism is the main religion in India from the ancient period of the nation.
-Indian Hindus were divided in four major groups (this classification is locally called as Jatived or Varnaved) namely Brahmin, Kshatriya, Vaishya and Sudra.
+Indian Hindus were divided in four major groups (this classification is locally called as Jativeda or Varnaveda) namely Brahmin, Kshatriya, Vaishya and Sudra.

 Brahmins were most superior community in Hindu societies.
 Basically Brahmins were teacher or worshiper to God in profession.
 Other three castes have to maintain the rules which were expressed by Brahmins.